Leveraging Photometry for Deconfusion of Directly Imaged Multi-Planet Systems: Approach

 \subsubsection{Confused System Orbit Options}

 The number of confused orbits per simulated system are listed in the three right columns of Table~\ref{tab:all_system_simulations}.
-The system that we will use as an example to illustrate the updated ranking process, system ten, has two confused orbit options for the low inclination case, two confused orbit options for the medium inclination case, and two confused orbit options for the high inclination case.
-The orbit options for each inclination grouping for system ten are shown in Figure~\ref{fig:all_confused_options}.
+The system that we will use as an example to illustrate the proof-of-concept, system ten, has two confused orbit options for the low inclination case, two confused orbit options for the medium inclination case, and two confused orbit options for the high inclination case.
+The orbit options for each inclination grouping for system ten are shown in Fig.~\ref{fig:all_confused_options}.

-For each set of confused orbit options (i.e., for each system), we apply the new photometry likelihood ranking scheme by simulating the expected brightness of each detection given the orbital parameters fit by the deconfuser.
+For each set of confused orbit options (i.e., for each system), we apply the new photometry likelihood ranking scheme by simulating the expected brightness of each detection given the orbital parameters fit by the astrometric deconfuser.
+The planet-star flux ratios for high inclination system ten are shown compared to the true options in Fig.~\ref{fig:phase_curves}.
 The likelihoods for each confused system are compared to rank the matched orbits in order of most to least likely for each system.
-Rankings for the low, medium, and high inclination cases of system ten are given in Table~\ref{tab:all_confused_rankings}.
-Table~\ref{tab:all_confused_rankings} also provides the semimajor axis, eccentricity, and inclination, and rms error of each planet's orbit option as fit by the deconfuser.
+Rankings from the combined deconfuser for the low, medium, and high inclination cases of system ten are given in Table~\ref{tab:systen_confused_rankings}.
+Table~\ref{tab:systen_confused_rankings} also provides the semimajor axis, eccentricity, inclination, and RMS error of each planet's orbit option as fit by the astrometric deconfuser.

+We expect orbit discrimination with photometry to depend on viewing geometry.
+Nearly face-on systems exhibit minimal phase variation and therefore provide limited information, while highly inclined systems show stronger phase variation.
+However, higher inclinations also introduce greater geometric degeneracies in their projected orbits.
+In Section~\ref{sec:discussion}, we briefly discuss whether these representative systems show a ``sweet spot'' for deconfusion where phase-dependent brightness variation is detectable and astrometric orbit confusion is not at an extreme.